tilezen/vector-datasource/docs/layers.md

 * `id:right`: For the relation on the right side of the boundary line.
 * `name:left`: See name section above, other variants like `old_name` also supported. _See planned bug fix in [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._
 * `name:right`: See name section above, other variants like `old_name` also supported. _See planned bug fix in [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._
-* `maritime_boundary`: a special Mapzen calculated value loosely coupled with OpenStreetMap's maritime tag, but with spatial buffer processing for lines falling in the ocean.
+* `maritime_boundary`: a special Tilezen calculated value loosely coupled with OpenStreetMap's maritime tag, but with spatial buffer processing for lines falling in the ocean.

 #### Boundaries properties (optional):